rouvenschandl/cloudflare-updater/docs/TUTORIAL.md

   ghcr.io/rouvenschandl/cloudflare-updater:latest
 ```

+---

-## Getting Zone, Record, App and Policy IDs
+## Getting IDs (Zone, Record, App, Policy)

-Use the app once interactively to view all IDs:
+Use the app interactively once:

-- From the main menu choose "Show configuration IDs" to print ready-to-copy JSON snippets for `CF_ZONES`, `CF_ACCOUNT_ID`, `CF_ACCESS_POLICIES`.
+- From the main menu, choose “Show configuration IDs” to print ready-to-copy JSON for `CF_ZONES`, `CF_ACCOUNT_ID`, and `CF_ACCESS_POLICIES`.
-- Alternatively, the Cloudflare Dashboard/API shows zone and record IDs.
+- You can also find zone and record IDs in the Cloudflare Dashboard/API.

+---

 ## CI / GHCR

-Images are built and pushed to GHCR with tags:
+Docker images are pushed to GHCR with tags:

 - Commit SHA
-- `latest` on default branch
+- `latest` (default branch)
-- `pr-<number>` for PRs
+- `pr-<number>` (pull requests)

-You can pull and run the published image with either the env-based config or a mounted `config.enc`.
+You can run the published image using either the env-based config or a mounted `config.enc`.

+---

+## Mode Overview

+Choose what fits your setup:

+- Interactive locally (best for first setup)
+- Docker interactive (writes config to host; then go headless)
+- Docker headless via environment variables
+- Linux bare-metal headless with `screen`